Chiaki (television personality): Lifestyle

 She said she couldn't cook at all before she got married.
 Also, in the 1996 broadcast "Urinari", "Chiaki vs Vivian Cooking Showdown", she couldn't think of a general recipe for the theme of making prepared foods and single dishes.
 In the end, she used a lot of chocolate, biscuits, drops, marshmallows, etc. in the "arrangement" using her favorite sweets, but she was surprised by the referee Teruyoshi Uchimura because she put in an amount that can not be said to be a secret taste.
 The name of the mysterious dish that gives off its eerie sweet scent is Chiaki's "fantasy of light and darkness."
 In the end, Uchimura decided that Vivian, who cooked the right food, won.
 However, after getting married, she started cooking, and now she has a good skill.
 She's especially good at "eggplant and minced meat curry".
 From April 2005 to March 2006, she appeared in the mini cooking program "Happy Recipe".

 Family

 Her former husband is comedian Shozo Endo (Cocorico).
 In the same year, they developed a relationship because they were big fans of the Hanshin Tigers, and got married in 2002.
 But five years later they got divorced in 2007 (due to smoking cessation).
 Endo was often referred to as "Endo-kun", "husband", "our Endo" on TV, and "husband" or "housekeeper" in books and blogs, but in private, he was called "comedy".
 After getting married, the couple's co-starring was realized only a few times because of Endo's intention to "separate work and private life".
 Therefore, most of the couple's co-starring after marriage was done in a stunning format that Chiaki appeared secretly to Endo.
 On March 22, 2016, she remarried a man who was a TBS TV employee 15 years younger.
+But they both got divorce in October 27, 2024.